 Not Included in Your Trip Cost

-- Transportation to Stanley and back from Salmon
+- Transportation to and from Stanley or Salmon, ID, and back from Salmon, ID

 - Pre- and post-trip accommodations and meals

 - Insurance of any kind, including a travel protection plan

 *For early- to mid-season trips that depart in Stanley, ID and return to Salmon, ID guests typically need to arrange to have a car shuttled to Salmon for after the trip.

 The number and variety of boats on an OARS trip will vary based on water levels, the number of participants, and other factors we take into account when planning your adventure.
 Please be aware that in doing so we will ask you to share boat time with your fellow travelers.
 We don’t assign boats, nor can we guarantee exactly which crafts we bring, but trust us to provide you with the best possible mix for you and others on your trip.

 Learn more about the OARS Fleet and the boats that may be a part of your experience: Oar raft, inflatable kayak, and paddle raft (requires 11 or more trip guests).

 After each active day on the river, we pull ashore to camp for the night.
 Our first task is to unload the boats using a fire line of crew and guests to expedite the process.
 Individuals then collect their waterproof bags and locate an area on the beach to camp for the night.

 While you put up your tent, the guides will set up the kitchen and central dining/seating area with camp chairs.
 They will also locate a secluded area away from camp to set up the portable toilet, where privacy is assured.

 As guides prepare dinner, hors d’oeuvres are served.
 This is an opportunity to relax, enjoy a drink if you wish, and reflect on the day with your fellow traveling companions.